 When the market price of a stock is volatile, holders of that stock have often initiated securities class action litigation against the company that issued the stock.
-Certain of our stockholders have recently brought such lawsuits against us, pursuant to which we could incur substantial costs.
-We cannot predict with certainty the eventual outcome of this or any other litigation, arbitration or third-party inquiry.
+We cannot predict with certainty the eventual outcome of such litigation, arbitration or third-party inquiry.
 We may not be successful in defending ourselves or asserting our rights in current or future lawsuits, investigations, or claims that have been or may be brought against us and, as a result, our business could be materially harmed.
 These lawsuits, arbitrations, investigations or claims may result in large judgments or settlements against us, any of which could have a negative effect on our financial performance and business.
 Additionally, lawsuits, arbitrations and investigations can be expensive to defend, whether or not the lawsuit, arbitration or investigation has merit, and the defense of these actions may divert the attention of our management and other resources that would otherwise be engaged in running our business.